Truncations of level 1 of elements in the loop group of a reductive group: Introduction

+In Section \ref{secpolpdiv} we further study the relation between truncation strata in loop groups and Ekedahl-Oort strata in PEL Shimura varieties.
+Using Theorem \ref{corsuperset} we obtain a direct comparison for non-emptiness of intersections between truncation strata and $\sigma$-conjugacy classes on the one hand and between Ekedahl-Oort strata and isogeny classes of $p$-divisible groups on the other hand.
+It allows to deduce a non-emptiness criterion for Shimura varieties which is analogous to Theorem \ref{thmmain} and generalizes a result of Harashita which proved a conjecture by Oort.\\

 {\it Acknowledgement.} I am grateful to Ulrich G\"ortz, Xuhua He, Torsten Wedhorn, and Chia-Fu Yu for helpful discussions.
+I thank Torsten Wedhorn for pointing out an error in a preliminary version of this article.
+I want to thank the referee for careful proofreading and several detailed remarks on how to improve the paper.
 Part of this paper was written during a stay at the Academia Sinica in Taipeh which was supported by the Academia Sinica and by the Hausdorff Research Center, Bonn.
 I thank the Academia Sinica for its hospitality, support and excellent working conditions.
+This work was partially supported by the SFB/TR45 ``Periods, Moduli Spaces and Arithmetic of Algebraic Varieties'' of the DFG.